 Paddling with orca whales, Vancouver Island, British Columbia

-It is the dream of many kayakers to paddle at close contact with whales.
+It is the dream of many kayakers to paddle in close contact with whales.
 Orcas, with their distinctive colouring and playful, social nature, are one of the most revered species to see.

 Having the opportunity to paddle with them, of course, is a matter of luck.
 There are a few places, however, that kayakers can go to increase their odds.